Bogdanna11/App/README.md

-2) use pem key to connect to EC2 instance chmod 400 flask.pem
+2) use pem key to connect to EC2 instance chmod 400 114.pem

-3) in the script shell:
+3) in the script shell config( in Jenkins) - in the CD ( 3rd job -deployment-triggered) :

     scp -i 114.pem app ubuntu@(PUBLIC IP):

    -- scp the APP folder into the EC2
-   -- install node js for the eEC2
+   -- install node js for the EC2

 When all that is done:

-from the localhost SSH into EC2
+1) from the localhost SSH into EC2

-from localhost

 npm install
 npm start

-and it should run it.
+or
+2) change the index.ejp file -push the change to GIT - the change goes in the 1st job which uploads the app - 2nd job tests the app with NODEJS plugin-
+- 3rd job copies the app into the EC2 instance and starts the app inside the instance using automation - the app can be seen at the EC2 IP:3000 location.
+-
 ============
 <img src="Jenkins.png">